-Dr. Dompe believes in supporting the inherent healing ability of each individual, and take every opportunity to empower patients through education.
+Dr. Dompé specializes in Mind-Body medicine.
+He believes in supporting the inherent healing ability of each individual, and takes every opportunity to empower patients through education.

 Dr. Fresonke's clinical interests include menopause and natural hormone replacement, neurotransmitter testing and balancing, digestive issues, and endocrine disorders.